nic-dgl104-winter-2025/dgl104-rrj-GeorgeAK-cloud/README.md

 This API structure aligns with TDD principles, where a clear function defines how course data is retrieved (Fowler, 2018).

 ### Functional Requirements
-Functional requirements describe **what the software should do**, specifying inputs and expected outputs (Sommerville, 2015).
+Functional requirements describe what the software should do, specifying inputs and expected outputs (Sommerville, 2015).
 This part of my write-up helped me think critically about how to define requirements clearly so developers understand what needs to be built.

 #### Example of Functional Requirements:
-1. The system **must** allow users to register with an email and password.
+1. The system must allow users to register with an email and password.
-2. The system **must** allow users to reset their passwords via email.
+2. The system must allow users to reset their passwords via email.
-3. The system **must** display error messages if login credentials are incorrect.
+3. The system must display error messages if login credentials are incorrect.

 ## Research on Haskell